lesaint/lesaint.github.io/damapping/library/presentation.md

 * precision loss or change of data structure
 * ...

-The library should use a combination of [method chaining](http://en.wikipedia.org/wiki/Method_chaining), [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) and static imports to achieve a near bean mapping DSL for Java.
+The library should use a combination of [method chaining](http://en.wikipedia.org/wiki/Method_chaining), [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) and static imports to achieve a near object mapping DSL for Java.

 ## 2: clean stacktraces